MichalGawryluk/BikeDemand/README.md

 0. Pull the repository on your local machine
 1. Download the data from https://www.kaggle.com/c/bike-sharing-demand/data
 2. Unzip to 'bike-sharing-demand' and put as subfolder to repository
+3. Install requirements pip install -r requirements.txt
-3. Run python start.py to train the model
+4. Run python start.py to train the model
-4. Follow the attached steps to fully run and test the solution.
+5. Follow the attached steps to fully run and test the solution.

 ### Run Unittests